official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 which “would be a casus belli”.
 The regime might collapse once rigorous inspections were taking place.

-162 Letter Manning to McDonald, 12 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^162]: Letter Manning to McDonald, 12 October 2002, ‘Iraq: Conversation with Condi Rice’.

 284

-The Report of the Iraq Inquiry465.
-Sir David replied that the last “would be ideal” and reported: “To my surprise, Condi warmly agreed.”
+465. Sir David replied that the last “would be ideal” and reported: “To my surprise, Condi warmly agreed.”

 466. Sir David commented that he had been left in little doubt that Washington’s